oguntayomicheal/Module-1-Microverse-Capstone-project-/README.md

   - NO, it was generated dynamically using vanilla JavaScript

-- **Aside using GitHub pages for deployment, what other platform can be used?**
+- **Aside using Netlify for deployment, what other platform can be used?**

-  - Netlify, Heroku, Firebase, Vercel, etc.
+  - Github pages, Heroku, Firebase, Vercel, etc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>